Editor’s Note: This post has been updated with new content.

 Building Ads The Traditional Way In Facebook

-Facebook ads come in many shapes and forms.
+For a thousand generations (not really), Facebook ads have come in many shapes and forms.
 There are standard banner ads, carousel ads, canvas ads, video ads, page like ads, and many more.
-Depending on your goals, you’ll build and launch a specific type of ad accordingly.
+Depending on your goals, you can build and launch a specific type of ad accordingly.

 Using this method, if you want to launch a new ad in another ad set, you simply rinse and repeat.
 You go into your next ad set, click “Create Ad” and then rebuild your ad again.
 This method is effective and simple, which is why most advertisers use it.